AnurAK1/AI0-Machine-Learning/README.md

-# 🤖Car price prediction with Machine Learning/AI
+# 🛸Car price prediction with Machine Learning/AI
 #### 💡Project Objective
 The objective of this project to generate the predictive outcomes of the car price for used vehicle.This project demonstrates my skills in data science and hands-on experience in developing machine learning models.